 - Lump or swelling only appears in one breast

 The good news is no matter what might lie behind your development of gynecomastia, treatment options are available.
 In some cases, a wait-and-see approach may be best, since gynecomastia often reverses on its own.
 For men that do not see improvement in their symptoms, a surgical procedure known as male breast reduction may be a good choice.

 Male breast reduction is usually performed on an outpatient basis, using local anesthesia and sedation or general anesthesia.
 The procedure involves incisions in inconspicuous areas of the breast, where excess tissue and skin can be removed.
 Milder cases of gynecomastic may be treated with liposuction alone, which uses a narrow tube to gently suction excess tissue and fat out of the body.

 Gynecomastia is rarely a serious medical condition, but it can have severe emotional and psychological consequences.
-If you are struggling with gynecomastia, contact Dr. Andrews at Physician’s Clinic of Iowa, Plastic Surgery at 319-382-8230 to learn more about your options in gynecomastia treatment.
+If you are struggling with gynecomastia, contact Dr. Andrews at Dr. Andrews Plastic Surgery at 319-382-8230 to learn more about your options in gynecomastia treatment.